 - opens the floor to questions from the examining committee members after the summary.
 The faculty advisor typically does not begin the questioning.
 As a courtesy to the non-voting member of the examining committee, the Honors Committee representative may also ask questions but allows the examining committee to ask the majority of the questions.
 Although circumstances vary, the examination of the candidate typically lasts no longer than one to one and a half hours.

-- excuses the student from the room when the examination draws to a close
+- excuses the student when the examination draws to a close

 - outlines the procedures to be followed in the examining committee's deliberations